-- The Administrative Procedure Act (APA) exempts policy statements and interpretive1 rules from its requirements for the issuance of legislative rules, including notice and comment.2 - 3 The Attorney General's Manual on the Administrative Procedure Act defines "statements of - 4 policy" as agency statements of general applicability "issued . . . to advise the public - 5 prospectively of the manner in which the agency proposes to exercise a discretionary power."3 - 6 The Manual similarly defines "interpretive rules" as "rules or statements issued by an agency to - advise the public of the agency's construction of the statutes and rules which it administers."4 - 8 Because of the commonalities between policy statements and interpretive rules, including their - 9 advisory function, many scholars and government agencies have more recently adopted the - umbrella term "guidance" to refer to both interpretive rules and policy statements.5 - The Administrative Conference has issued several recommendations on policy statements.6 The latest one, Recommendation 2017-5, Agency Guidance Through Policy
+The Administrative Procedure Act (APA) exempts policy statements and interpretive1 rules from its requirements for the issuance of legislative rules, including notice and comment.2 The Attorney General's Manual on the Administrative Procedure Act defines "general statements of policy" as agency statements "issued . . . to advise the public prospectively of the manner in which the agency proposes to exercise a discretionary power."
+The Manual similarly defines "interpretive rules" as "rules or statements issued by an agency to advise the public of the agency's construction of the statutes and rules which it administers."
+Because of the commonalities between policy statements and interpretive rules, including their advisory function, many scholars and government agencies have more recently adopted the umbrella term "guidance" to refer to both interpretive rules and policy statements.5

+The Administrative Conference has issued several recommendations on policy statements.
+The latest one, Recommendation 2017-5, Agency Guidance Through Policy